neunicorn/neunicorn/README.md

 ## Background
 - 🎓 Currently pursuing a degree in Computer Science.
 - 💻 Proficient in programming languages such as Node.js, JavaScript, and Python.
-- 🌐 Fascinated by web development and its ever-evolving technologies.

 ## Stats
 <br>